-Mindfulness as a shared practice.
+Mindfulness as a shared and sharing practice.

 In the fall of 2021, iBme manifested a long-time goal of incorporating youth voices into our daily work with the inauguration of our Youth Advisory Committee (YAC).
 Comprised of esteemed, awesome young people – mindfulness practitioners and iBme retreat alum – the YAC helps guide and influence iBme’s mission, vision, voice, and programs.
 Acting as a compatible steering committee, the YAC sits alongside fellow Committees that together form our Collaborative Leadership System.